 I recently wrote about the art of using stakeholder relations for improved business outcomes.
-That article provided some useful information to get a board started with a purposeful and proactive stakeholder engagement approach.
+That article provided some useful information to get your board started with a purposeful and proactive stakeholder engagement approach.

-Now it’s time to move to the next stage: having the questions to ask about the ongoing stakeholder relations activity and its outcomes.
-Here are five questions that you can ask at your next board meeting about the organisation’s stakeholder engagement programme.
+Now it’s time to move to the next stage: having the questions to ask about your ongoing stakeholder relations activity and its outcomes.
+Here are five questions that you can ask at your next board meeting about your organisation’s stakeholder engagement programme.

 1. What are our ongoing stakeholder engagement / communications activities?